11ume/kable/docs/getting_started.md

 <br>

-*Unfortunately the promises do not have a native logic of cancellation, to canceled it, is necessary to use external tools.*
+*Unfortunately the promises do not have a native logic of cancellation, to canceled it is necessary to use external tools.*

 <br>